giakou4/Computer-Architecture/Lab2/README.md

 ![speclibm](https://user-images.githubusercontent.com/57758089/69645081-43e8d200-106e-11ea-9fec-5e72e5cc1d1e.png)

+#### Notw about cache-line

+Bigger cache-line exploits more spatial locality.
+Large cache lines effectively prefetch data that we have not explicitly asked for.
+Smaller cache-line focuses on temporal locality.
+If there is little spatial locality, large cache lines waste space and bandwidth.

 #### Important Note

 Most of the times we used the the maximum possible size for L1 cache (128KB) due to the fact that we could reduce any compulsory misses by changing associativity.
 That means, instead of using L1 cache 64KB 2-way associative, we could use 128KB 4-way associative, since the cost was not a problem at PART 1.
 With that in mind, we had fixed values for l1d and l1i cache size.